Leah Still & Devon Still: “No Matter How Hard, We Never Gave Up”

-Last year Devon penned this message on social media to celebrate the two-year cancer-free “birthdate” too.
+Last year Devon penned this message on social media to celebrate her cancer-free “birthdate” too.

 “I want to wish a Happy 2nd Birthday to my daughter, Leah.
 Today marks 2 years in remission!
 From the moment we took this picture in the hospital, right before doctors walked in the room and said she had cancer, we had an extremely tough fight.
 But no matter how hard it got we never gave up.
 So today, we celebrate your strength and perseverance Leah!
 I love you more than you could ever possibly know.”